Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-- Puree the oranges with an immersion blender or regular blender.
+- Puree the peeled oranges until smooth, using an immersion blender right in the pot or a countertop blender in batches.

 Nutrition